davecoll3/kokochen/README.md

 &nbsp;

-## Bugs

-  * Home page background contrast
-  * Avatar position
-  * Social Media Links - shading
-  *

-  * Added bootstrap link and tested for functionality.
-  * Added font awesome link and tested for functionality.

-## Manual Testing

-&nbsp;

-## Additional Testing

-&nbsp;

-## Resolved Bugs

-&nbsp;

-## Validator Testing

-    - HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
-    - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

-&nbsp;

-## Unfixed Bugs

-    You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-[//]: # (Deployment section for step-by-step forking and cloning instructions)

-&nbsp;

 # Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  1. Log in to GitHub and locate the repository: [kokochen](https://github.com/davecoll3/kokochen).
-  - In the GitHub repository, navigate to the Settings tab
+  2. Once in the repository, navigate to the Settings tab at the top of the page.
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  3. On the settings page, locate the Pages option on the lefthand menu.
+  4. Under the Build and deployment heading, navigate to the "Deploy from a branch" dropdown menue under the subheading Source; select master.
+  5. Save your changes.
+  6. After a few miutes, return to/refresh this page and a link will now be supplied at the top of the Pages section.

-The live link can be found here - https://davecoll3.github.io/msproject1/index.html
+  The live link can be found [here](https://davecoll3.github.io/kokochen/index.html)

 &nbsp;

-* ## Forking a GitHub Repository
+## Forking a GitHub Repository
+  1. Log in to GitHub and locate the repository: [kokochen](https://github.com/davecoll3/kokochen).
+  2. Once in the repository, navigate to the Fork button at the top right of the page.
+  3. Save your forked repository.

 &nbsp;

-* ## Cloning a GitHub Repository

-&nbsp;

-* ## Cloning a repository using the command line

-[//]: # (Credits section for contenet, images and code)

-&nbsp;

 # Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+## Content

+  * The icons in the footer and back to top button were taken from [Font Awesome](https://fontawesome.com/)
+  * The Code Institute readme-template provided the basic structure for the readme.md file.

 &nbsp;

-* ## Content
+## Media

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The Code Institute readme-template provided the basic structure for the README.md file.
+  * All of the images used across the site are origional creations of Marine Wong Kwok Chuen and were used with her permission.

 &nbsp;

-* ## Media

-- All of the images used across the site are origional creations of Marien Wong Kwok Chuen and were used with her permission.

-&nbsp;

-* ## Code
+## Code

-- A..
+  * The CSS code for the gallery was taken from the LogRocket article [How to create a responsive image gallery with CSS flexbox](https://blog.logrocket.com/how-create-responsive-image-gallery-css-flexbox/) and is fully credited in the stylesheet.